zcei/contentful-extensions/README.md

 yarn create:extension <EXTENSION_ID> "<EXTENSION_NAME>"
 ```

 This will create a new folder `./packages/<EXTENSION_ID>` with all the files your extension needs.
-The extension UI goes inside `./src/index.html`, the logic lives inside `./src/index.js`.
+The extension UI goes inside `./src/index.html`.
+The logic lives inside `./src/index.js`.
+Any custom styles can be added to `./src/index.scss`, although the default styles provided by Contentful should be sufficient.
+The command will also install the basic dependencies for your extension, so you can jump straight into development.

 ## Development

-We use [`parcel`](https://github.com/parcel-bundler/parcel) to bundle the code.
-To start a development server with hot reloading, run the following command inside your extension folder:
+We use [`gulp`](https://github.com/gulpjs/gulp) build, bundle and serve the code.
+To start a development server with automatic reloading, run the following command inside your extension folder:

 ```bash
 yarn dev
 ```

-Parcel generates a self-signed certificate to enable a secure `https` connection.
+The development server is created by [BrowserSync](https://github.com/Browsersync/browser-sync), which generates a self-signed certificate to enable a secure `https` connection.
 This is important to get the extensions to work with Contentful's CSP policy.
 The first time you load the extension, you will likely get a security error.
 Simply add an exception for this certificate.

 ## Publishing to Contentful